eleda77/eleda77.github.io/docs/vocab_list.md

 **chandler** - one who makes candles

 **chantry** - an endowment to pay for Masses and prayers for the soul of a specified person, often the endower; a chapel or altar endowed, esp. in the Middle Ages, for this

+**chapbook** - a small pamphlet containing tales, ballads, or tracts, sold by peddlers; a small paperback booklet, typically containing poems or fiction

 **chaps** - leather coverings for the legs that cowboys and cowgirls wear over their pants when they ride horses